iPad 5 LTE LCD Replacement

 Step 16

-- Twist the pick around the top-right corner of your device to break free that stubborn adhesive.
+- Spin the pick around the top-right corner of the device to loosen that stubborn adhesive.

 Step 17

-- Grab a new opening pick and gently slide it along the right edge of your iPad until you're right in the middle.
-Nice and steady, you've got this!
+- Grab your opening pick and gently slide it along the right edge of your iPad until you reach the middle.
+Easy does it, you got this!

 Step 18

-- Warm up an iOpener and place it on the bottom edge of your device for a cozy two minutes.
+- Warm up your iOpener and gently place it on the bottom edge of the device for two minutes to get things loosening up nicely.

 Tools Used